rnjefferies/recapp-wavstomp/README.md

 - **Recapp** is a Python application for recording speech-based data collection sessions.
 It allows users to start and stop recordings, and to flag the end of questions and answers during the session.
 The recordings are saved as `.wav` files, and the flagged events are logged in a CSV file.

-- **Wavstomp** is a Python script for analyzing the recorded `.wav` files.
+- **Wavstomp** is a Python script for analysing the recorded `.wav` files.
 It detects speech segments in the audio files, differentiating between questions and answers using a simple system of expected Q & A alternation, and logs the details into a comprehensive CSV file.
 Additionally, it generates waveform plots with the detected segments highlighted.

 ## Table of Contents